 - details of your reasonable excuse for late filing

-Once you have completed the SA370 form you’ll need to print and post it to:
+Once you have completed the SA370 form, you’ll need to print and post it to:

 HM Revenue and Customs,

-How Do You Find Out If Your Appeal Was Successful?
+2. How Do You Find Out If Your Appeal Was Successful?

-If your self-assessment appeal has been successful HMRC will adjust your account for any penalties and interest that have been removed.
+HMRC will write to you to let you know the outcome of your appeal.
+If your self-assessment appeal has been successful, HMRC will adjust your account for any penalties and interest that have been removed.